 Student responses to Part 2 will be scored using the Common Core based Informative/Explanatory Writing Rubric.
 A score will be given in each of the two rubric categories.
-For grades 3-6, student revisions will be scored.

 Each student's final scores should indicate a 1, 2, 3, or 4 in each of the categories (no partial scores such as 2.5, 3+, etc.).
 A score of 3 or 4 in each category is considered a passing score and a total of 6-8 points is considered a passing overall score.